AutomationML/AMLEngine2.1/readme.md

 A detailed overview of the differences between CAEX 2.15 and CAEX 3.0 is presented [here](https://github.com/AutomationML/AMLEngine2.1/wiki/changes).

-A short guide explaining a migration strategy to adpat applications, using AMLEngine Version 3.x, to the Aml.Engine is presented [here](adaption.md).
+A short guide explaining a migration strategy to adapt applications, using AMLEngine Version 3.x, to the Aml.Engine is presented [here](adaption.md).

 To see a complete documentation of the Aml.Engine API reference guide look [here](https://automationml.github.io/AMLEngine2.1/).

-Additional documentatons with more examples are included in the [Wiki](https://github.com/AutomationML/AMLEngine2.1/wiki)
+Additional documentations with more examples are included in the [Wiki](https://github.com/AutomationML/AMLEngine2.1/wiki)

 ### Download